d-koppenhagen/k9n.dev/src/content/blog/2020-01-angular-scully.md

 > Feel free to check out the sources at:
 > [github.com/d-koppenhagen/k9n.dev](https://github.com/d-koppenhagen/k9n.dev)

-If you want to follow all the development steps in detail, check out my provided Github repository [scully-blog-example](https://github.com/d-koppenhagen/scully-blog-example).
+If you want to follow all the development steps in detail, check out my provided GitHub repository [scully-blog-example](https://github.com/d-koppenhagen/scully-blog-example).

 ## Conclusion